JurMich/RNANR/README.txt

 By default, results are displayed on the standard output.
-With the "test_file.fa" and default paramater values, you should get 1106 locally optimal secondary structures, that are represented in bracket-dot format.
+With the "test_file.fa" and default paramater values, you should get 1106 locally optimal secondary structures, that are represented in the dor-bracket format.
 The number at the end of each line is the total number of base pairs in the structure.